-It’s part guidebook, part workbook, and part audio book to help you explore and evaluate modern career options apart from just another traditional corporate job.
+It’s part story, part advice, part inspiration, part workbook and part kick ass to help you explore and evaluate modern career options apart from just another traditional corporate job.
 For the ones who would love the freedom to work from anywhere.
 For the ones who are intrigued by the idea of online entrepreneurship.
 For the ones considering striking it out on their own.
 For the ones who are interested in taking their income and their career satisfaction into their own hands.

 Do it for yourself.
 Do it for your family.
 Do it for your fucking soul.

 ( take THAT, children / spouse / boss / life / angry neighbor / needy puppy / Angelina Jolie )

 Lexi is a mom of three who’s content with her life overall (her walk-in closet is BANGIN’), but feels like she somehow lost herself in the process of getting married, having kids, and now being a wife / parent / daughter / sister / friend / neighbor / martyr and every role under the sun EXCEPT for the most important one of all: Caretaker of herself.

 For a long time now, she’s put her own needs on the back burner, and always figured one day she’d “get around to” rebooting her career—or even a hobby, at this point—but as more time goes by, the more exhausted and overwhelmed she feels.
 How can she take time for herself when there IS NONE?
 How is she supposed to get her life back when she can’t even get a minute to poop?
 She needs a change, and soon.
 But HOW?